 Screens are here to stay.
-But we now know that too much screen time can be harmful, especially for children.
+But we now know that too much screen time can be harmful, especially for kids.
 Let’s take a look at recommended screen times, the signs that your kid may be spending too much time in front of screens - and what you can do to create a healthy digital routine for your kid.

 5.5 hours.
-That’s the average time children between 8 and 12 spend in front of a screen - per day.
+That’s the average time kids between 8 and 12 spend in front of a screen - per day.
 For teens ages 13 to 18, it’s as much as 8.5 hours per day.
 The average time has increased more in the last two years than in the past four years.
 Why?
 Covid.
 And those numbers do not include schoolwork.